sbernauer/breakwater/README.md

 # Features
 1. Accepts Pixelflut commands
 2. Many possible outputs:
+  - Serve a Web UI, so that everybody can watch in their browser (including live statistics and a chat)
   - Start a native display window in your graphical environment (using either winit or egui)
   - Start a VNC server so that everybody can watch
   - Stream to an RTMP sink, so that you can e.g. directly live-stream into Twitch or YouTube